Trivium: Description

 Grammar teaches the mechanics of language to the student.
-This is the step where the student "comes to terms," defining the objects and information perceived by the five senses.
-Hence, the Law of Identity: a tree is a tree, and not a cat.
+This is the step where the student "comes to terms", defining the objects and information perceived by the five senses.
+Hence, the law of identity: a tree is a tree, and not a cat.

-Logic (also dialectic) is the "mechanics" of thought and of analysis, the process of composing sound arguments and identifying fallacious arguments and statements and so systematically removing contradictions, thereby producing factual knowledge that can be trusted.
+Logic (also dialectic) is the "mechanics" of thought and of analysis, the process of composing sound arguments and identifying fallacious arguments and statements, and so systematically removing contradictions, thereby producing factual knowledge that can be trusted.
+Its aim is to calculate what is certainly true or false.

 Rhetoric is the application of language in order to instruct and to persuade the listener and the reader.
 It is the knowledge (grammar) now understood (logic) and being transmitted outwards as wisdom (rhetoric).
+Its aim is to identify what is most probably true or false where logical certainty is not possible.

-Aristotle defined Rhetoric as, "the power of perceiving in every thing that which is capable of producing persuasion."
+Aristotle defined rhetoric as "the power of perceiving in every thing that which is capable of producing persuasion".

 Sister Miriam Joseph, in The Trivium: The Liberal Arts of Logic, Grammar, and Rhetoric (2002), described the trivium as follows:

 Grammar is the art of inventing symbols and combining them to express thought; logic is the art of thinking; and rhetoric is the art of communicating thought from one mind to another, the adaptation of language to circumstance.